 mod_11_18 Correction Of Minor Material Drafting Errors

 Proposer delivered a presentation summarising the requirement for this proposal.
 Proposer advised that the proposal seeks to correct material errors that need correcting.
-Members identified a change to the proposed drafting for the third change presented in this proposal.
-This noted that the drafted changes to F.18.5.3 and and F.20.2.1 should reference the ‘’ as opposed to the ‘quantity with the lowest price’ otherwise this could introduce confusion for instances with more than two prices being ranked.
+Members identified a change to the proposed drafting for the third change presented in this proposal (the ordering of trades).
+This noted that the drafted changes to F.18.5.3 and and F.20.2.1 should reference the ‘quantity with the lower price should sequentially be allocated a position before the higher priced quantity’ as opposed to the ‘quantity with the lowest price’ otherwise this could introduce confusion for instances with more than two prices being ranked.

 Committee were in agreement to vote on this proposal subject to legal drafting changes as above.